 1. Send out paper invitations

 As with any remote event, it works to create a buzz and a bit of an “event culture” outside of the virtual space.
-And, because pretty much everything has been moved online this year, sending out a paper invitation will be a lovely surprise for your guests.
-Invitations sent by mail are a treat even in non-COVID times, so this is sure to get everyone excited about attending.
+And, because so many events are happening online these days, sending out a paper invitation will be a lovely surprise for your guests.
+This special touch is sure to get everyone excited about attending.

 2. Include a few cocktail recipes and encourage guests to make one of them